karthik2405-devil/karthik2405-devil/README.md

 <h1 align="center">Hi 👋, I'm Karthik Konyala</h1>
 💫 About Me:
+ 👨‍🎓 I am currently pursuing a master's in computer science at Texas Tech University.
- I am an undergraduate from IIIT Sricity.Deeper knowledge across various domains such as Machine learning, Web development, Data Science.<br>🌱 I’m currently learning Mern Stack, and ANN models.<br>💬 Ask me about NodeJS, MongoDB, ReactJs, and Machine learning.
+🎓 I hold an undergraduate degree from IIIT Sricity with a strong foundation in various domains, including Machine Learning, Web Development, and Data Science.
+🌱 Currently, I am enhancing my skills by learning the MERN Stack for web development and exploring Artificial Neural Network (ANN) models.
+💬 Feel free to ask me about Node.js, MongoDB, React.js, and Machine Learning.
+I'm passionate about these subjects and always eager to discuss and share knowledge.
 <img align ="right" alt="Coding" width="400" src="https://media.tenor.com/-UygBh3nnfEAAAAC/coding.gif">

 ## 🌐 Socials: